Skip to main content

 Types of clothes: Active wear, underwear, accessories, jeans

-About: With a strapline of “The Original Ethical Brand Since '88”, Komodo are one of the earliest ethical clothing companies and focus on natural fibres including wool and organic cotton.
-They also use recycled PET from plastic bottles.
-They are stocked in many places around the world, and online.
+About: With a strapline of “The Original Ethical Brand Since '88”, Komodo is one of the earliest ethical clothing companies and focuses on natural fibres including wool and organic cotton.
+It also uses recycled PET from plastic bottles.
+Its products are stocked in many places around the world, and online.

 Own brand label or multiple brands sold: Own brand